Actively Recruiting

 - Histologically confirmed diagnosis of cervical or endometrial cancer

-- Must have undergone an open or robotic hysterectomy (total abdominal, vaginal, radical, or total laparoscopic) for carcinoma of the cervix or endometrium
+- Underwent open or robotic hysterectomy for carcinoma of the cervix or endometrium

-- Documentation of history of smoking status, pelvic infection, pelvic inflammatory disease, or endometriosis
+- Documentation of smoking status, pelvic infection, pelvic inflammatory disease, and endometriosis

-- Planned to receive either proton or IMRT radiation treatment with use of rectal balloon at any Mayo Clinic site
+- Planned to receive proton or intensity modulated radiation therapy with rectal balloon at Mayo Clinic

-- Plan for radiation therapy to pelvis with or without para-aortic lymph node irradiation
+- Planned radiation therapy to pelvis with or without para-aortic lymph node irradiation

-- If received high-dose chemotherapy prior to registration, last dose must have been given 21 or more days before start of radiation therapy
+- If previously received high-dose chemotherapy, last dose at least 21 days before radiation therapy

-- Complete blood count performed within 21 days prior to registration
+- Complete blood count within 21 days prior to registration

-- CT, MRI, PET/CT, or PET/MRI for staging before registration, either pre-operative or post-operative
+- Imaging (CT, MRI, PET/CT, or PET/MRI) for staging before registration

-- Eastern Cooperative Oncology Group (ECOG) performance score 0-2
+- Eastern Cooperative Oncology Group performance score of 0 to 2

 - Provide written informed consent